The Stone Age of Blogging is Over – What’s Next?

 The increasing redundancy of blogging advice was one of the reasons why I didn’t even care for the “golden age of blogging” meme.

 My first blog was anonymous in a way.
 I just didn’t mention my real name on it.
-It was like Tumblr today.
+It was like a Tumblr blog in that way.
 Nobody cared for my name.

 Also I didn’t want people to expect certain kind of content and opinion because I was a pole.

-Today blogging is personal branding.
+By 2011 blogging turned into personal branding.
 You are somebody when you blog.
 At least you should try to be somebody when you blog.

 Without a strong personality blogging will become frustrating quickly.